How to Deal with Insomnia

 - Get rid of the TV in your bedroom.
 Consider leaving your smartphone and tablet out of the bedroom.

 - Don’t go to bed with worries on your mind.
 If something is bothering you, journal about it and defer worrying about it until tomorrow.

 - Use exercise for sleep.
 Research has found exercising can help you doze off faster and get more deep sleep.

 How to Deal With Insomnia

 Insomnia is so troubling that it’s one of the most common reasons people visit their healthcare provider.
 You have a strong biological desire to sleep.
 Yet sometimes your brain interferes with that drive.
 Your ability to sleep is influenced by many factors in your life.
 The key to dealing with insomnia is identifying what those factors are and changing them.

 Why Do I Have Insomnia?

-Some predisposing factors contribute to chronic insomnia:
+Some predisposing factors may make you more prone to chronic insomnia: